jmdesiderio/react-web-starter/README.md

 - update all docs
 - add root relative module loading
 - try to make hot module replacement smoother
-- align component file layout to each other in folder

 ### Project Structure
 - `components` - react components grouped by small pieces of functionality (e.g. Header, Footer)